-The worked examples as written do not generally advise you where to save a model, and by default the New Model dialog will initially save files to the <LUSAS Installation Folder>|Projects directory.
-For the purposes of carrying out the various examples of interest this is acceptable, but note that for real 'live' projects it may be beneficial to save models in separate project folders, each named according to the individual project that will be undertaken.
+The worked examples as written do not generally advise you in which folder to save a model.
+By default the New Model dialog will initially save files to the <LUSAS Installation Folder>\Projects directory.
+For the purposes of carrying out the various examples of interest this is acceptable, but note that for real 'live' projects it is normally beneficial to save models in separate project folders, each named according to the individual project that will be undertaken.
 This can assist with backup and eventual deletion of data on a project-by-project basis.